brycewray/hugo-site/README.md

 This is the repository from which the [Hugo](https://gohugo.io)-generated version of [brycewray.com](https://brycewray.com) is built.

 A **starter set** based on this repo’s design and code is in the works.
-As for this repo, I mainly suggest you use this repo **only for reference**.
+As for this repo, I suggest you use it **only for reference**.

 ## What&rsquo;s under the hood